femboyfin/dbdideas/survivor_perks.md

 ## [Breakout](<https://deadbydaylight.wiki.gg/wiki/Breakout>) 📉

 - Increased range to **6 meters** *(was 5)*
   - Mild buff to make the perk slightly safer, particularly in scenarios where the players invovled have a poor connection or Agitation is in play.
-This change partially reverts the one in 7.1.0.
+This reverts one of the changes it received in [7.1.0](<https://deadbydaylight.wiki.gg/wiki/Breakout#Patch_7.1.0>).

 ## [Buckle Up](<https://deadbydaylight.wiki.gg/wiki/Buckle_Up>) 📉